 Batwa cultural experience.

-Visiting mgahinga gorilla national park will give you a chance to visit the Batwa, who were the original inhabitants of the forests before Bwindi and mgahinga were gazette into national parks.
+Visiting mgahinga gorilla national park will give you a chance to visit the Batwa.
+These were the original inhabitants of the forests before Bwindi and mgahinga were gazette into national parks.
 You will clearly see the forest in their eyes and their day to day life styles.
-There is a cultural trail in mgahinga which leads you to their local villages, allowing you to experience the ancient way of the Batwa.
-This activity is always combined with gorilla trekking in mgahinga hence giving you a memorable safari.
+There is a cultural trail in mgahinga which leads you to their local villages.
+This allows you to experience the ancient way of the Batwa.
+This activity is always with gorilla trekking in mgahinga hence giving you a memorable safari.

-The Virunga Mountains give a renowned beauty of the southwest Uganda as you make your journey into the valley towards kisoro.
-Mgahinga is one of the places with three of these volcanoes (mount Gahinga, Sabinyo and Muhabura) that can be accessed through the park.
+The Virunga Mountains give a renowned beauty of the southwest Uganda.
+This is as you make your journey into the valley towards kisoro.
+Mgahinga is also one of the places with three of these volcanoes ie: Mount Gahinga, Mount Sabinyo and Mount Muhabura.
+All the three are accessible when you visit the park and hiking is possible throught out the year.
 The choice is yours depending on your fitness and the amount of time you are planning to spend in mgahinga Gorilla Park.
-There is a trail leading to mount Gahinga, two trails to mount Sabinyo and mount Muhabura.
-You are required to pay park fees for those planning to go for hiking in mgahinga.
+There is a trail leading to mount Gahinga, two trails to mount Sabinyo and also mount Muhabura.
+You are to pay park fees for those planning to go for hiking in mgahinga.

 How to get to mgahinga gorilla national park.

-Mgahinga gorilla national park is located in the south western Uganda situated about 8-9 hour’s drive from Kampala to the park through Kabale and kisoro districts, and 6 hours from Kigali, Rwanda through Katuna or Cyanika boarders to the park.
+Mgahinga gorilla National Park is in the south western Uganda.
+It is about 8-9 hour’s drive from Kampala to the park through Kabale and kisoro districts.
+Also, it is 6 hours from Kigali, Rwanda through Katuna or Cyanika boarders to the park.

-Alternatively, the park can be accessed by air through Entebbe/kajjansi airstrip to kisoro airstrip.
+Alternatively, you can access the park by air through Entebbe/Kajjansi airstrip to kisoro airstrip.
 From kisoro, you need to take a ride to the park.
 Note that the section between Kabale and kisoro is a mountainous drive on a murram that takes about 2 hours.